-No company-specific issues for Tampa Electric Company have been identified at this time.
-If such issues are identified, they shall be numbered 26A, 26B, 26C, and so forth, as appropriate.
+No company-specific capacity cost recovery factor issues for Tampa Electric Company have been identified at this time.
+If such issues are identified, they will be numbered 26A, 26B, 26C, and so forth, as appropriate.

 GENERIC CAPACITY COST RECOVERY FACTOR ISSUES